victormartingarcia/sonicpi-jupyter-notebook/README.md

 ## Executing sonic-pi

-You can go ahead and open __Sonic Pi__ application with the GUI or just open the Sonic Pi Server from a terminal:
+You can go ahead and open __Sonic Pi__ application with the GUI, or just open the Sonic Pi Server from a terminal:

 ```bash
 $ ruby app/server/ruby/bin/sonic-pi-server.rb